Home

 “The vehicle of Varuna, the god of the ocean… denizen of the deep, the makara is the vehicle for the ruling energy of the second chakra.”
 (Sandra Anderson)

-Heart of Poses
+Heart of the Poses

 • Restorative